py-why/pywhy-graphs/docs/reference/functional/index.rst

 - ``parent_function``: This computes :math:`f(observed\_parents)` for any node.
 - ``exogenous_function``: This computes :math:`g(exogenous\_parent)` for any node.
+- ``exogenous_distribution``: This is the distribution of the exogenous variable for any node.

 Then the node value is a deterministically computed.
 If there are no parents, then the node attribute will contain `None`.
 This enables stochasticity in the data-generating